Mapmaking Guidelines

 All maps must follow these rules:

-All maps in Andor's Trail must use the same tileset files (the smaller split up png files).
-We can of course add new things to the tileset if we find something that fits with the existing world.
+1. All maps in Andor's Trail must use the same tileset files (the minor split-up PNG files).
+We can, of course, add new things to the tileset if we find something that fits with the existing world.

-Maps in Andor's Trail have generally a maximum of 30×30 tiles.
-While it might be technically feasible to import larger maps than that, there is currently no real benefit to make them larger than that compared to several smaller maps.
+3. Maps in Andor's Trail generally have a maximum of 30×30 tiles.
+While it might be technically feasible to import larger maps than that, there is currently no real benefit to making them larger than several smaller maps.

-The tiles used from the tileset (.png files) need to make the map look as realistic as the existing maps.
-This means that there should be no straight edges for example when changing from grass to mountain.
+4. The tiles used from the tileset (.png files) need to make the map look as realistic as the existing maps.
+This means that there should be no straight edges, for example, when changing from grass to mountain.
 The tilesets allow smooth transitions for most ground types.
-The existing maps do not have any sharp edges since that makes the maps look unreal.
+The existing maps do not have any sharp edges because that makes them look unreal.

-All maps must use the same standard on layer names.
-See the “template.tmx” file or the map edit wiki page on what layers are available.
+5. All maps must use the same standard for layer names.
+See the “template.tmx” file or the map edit wiki page for a list of available layers.

-Each house floor, entrance and mountain wall is generally two tiles high.
+6. Each house floor, entrance, and mountain wall is generally two tiles high.

-Since we generally only display 10×10 tiles of the maps at one time in the game, we cannot have large areas of 10×10 tiles that are empty, since that would make the game look very uninteresting and odd.
+7. Since we generally display only 10×10 tiles of the map at a time in the game, we cannot have large areas of empty 10×10 tiles, as that would make the game look very uninteresting and odd.

-The world should contain shadows on the right side of things that may cast a shadow.
-This is usually added to the “Above” layer so that the player will get partly shadowed for example when standing right next to an indoor wall.
+8. The world should contain shadows on the right side of things that may cast a shadow.
+This is usually added to the “Above” layer so the player is partially shadowed, for example, when standing right next to an indoor wall.

-Indoor maps should have walls in all directions except the southernmost map border.
+9. Indoor maps should have walls on all sides except the southernmost border.

-Outdoor maps should somehow indicate to the player where there are tiles that will lead to other maps.
+10. Outdoor maps should indicate to the player which tiles lead to other maps.
 For example, a road that leads into the map edge.

-Try to not make the maps look too “cute”.
-The Andor's Trail world is a tough place.
-No excess in amount of flowers.
+12. Try not to make the maps look too “cute”.
+The world of Andor's Trail is a tough place.
+No excess in the amount of flowers.
 A stone or some dead grass fits better than a bunch of flowers.

 There is a simple rule for placing the tops of the shadows: